wolfpassing/pixelding/readme.md

 #### func (p *PixelDING) Render() []string
 #### func (p *PixelDING) RenderSmallest() []string
 #### func (p *PixelDING) RenderXY(x1, y1, x2, y2 int) []string
 Render the internal paint area.
-The result is returned and internal stored in the PixelDING object saved for the Display command.
+The result is returned as an string slice and internal stored in the PixelDING object saved for the Display command.

 For the RenderSmallest all leading and trailing empty pixels are not rendered.
-If there is just one pixel painted at 75,25 on a 100 by 100 paint area there is just one pixel renderd.
+If there is just one pixel painted at 75,25 on a 100 by 100 paint area there is just one pixel renderd and the string slice result consists of on char.

 ````GO
 pd.Render()                 //Simple Render, full dimension as set in the PixelDING object